MikeJollie2707/MichaelBot/docs/docs/index.md

 If you want to invite the bot, you won't be able to, yet.
 You can however, ask `MikeJollie#1067` to invite the bot via [MichaelBot support server](https://discord.gg/jeMeyNw).

+The source of the bot is available publicly on [GitHub](https://github.com/MikeJollie2707/MichaelBot).

 ## Convention

 These are the conventions I use throughout this document: